 But for Botswana, whose coal deposits are on its eastern border, it is much further and the port is in the wrong ocean for a coal market largely in India.

 Privately, the coal miners, who do not wish to offend the government, are not at all convinced by the commercial viability of the trans-Kalahari route.
+To be viable, it would have to be ramped up quickly to carry 50 megatonnes (Mt) a year.

 Although both Windhoek and Gaborone seem committed to it, they are going to have to convince very sceptical mining companies and even more sceptical bankers that the trans-Kalahari railway makes commercial sense.